piccolo-orm/piccolo_api/docs/source/advanced_auth/index.rst

 You can do this using ``AuthenticationBackendJunction`` which wraps multiple ``AuthenticationBackend`` subclasses, and tries each in turn.
-If none of them successfully authenticate, than authentication fails.
+If none of them successfully authenticate, then authentication fails.

 .. code-block:: python